wzjoriv/Lign/README.md

 ## About The Project

-Lign is a deep learning framework developed for implementing graph convolutional networks (GCNs), continual lifelong learning on graphs and other graph-based machine learning methods alongside PyTorch.
-It was build as a component of my master thesis.
+Lign (Lifelong learning Induced by Graph Neural networks) is a deep learning framework developed for implementing graph convolutional networks (GCNs), continual lifelong learning on graphs and other graph-related machine learning methods alongside PyTorch.
+It was build as a component of my master thesis for a proposed lifelong learning techinique (also named Lign) that works on graph and vector data.

 ### Built With